 (1) (2) (3) (4) (5) (6) (7) (8) (9)

 SI.
 No Project ID Name of the Project Financial Year in which the project was commenced Project duration Total amount allocated for the project (in Rs.)
 Amount spent on the project in the reporting Financial Year (in Rs) Cumulative amount spent at the end of reporting Financial Year. (in Rs.)
 Status of the project- Completed / Ongoing

-1.

-2.

-3.
+1. - - - - - - - -

+2. - - - - - - - -

+3. - - - - - - - -

 TOTAL

-- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details).: Not Applicable - (a) Date of creation or acquisition of the capital asset(s). - (b) Amount of CSR spent for creation or acquisition of capital asset. - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset). - 11.
-Specify the reason(s), if the company has failed to spend- two per cent of the average net profit as per section 135(5):
+10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details).: Not Applicable

+(a) Date of creation or acquisition of the capital asset(s).

+(b) Amount of CSR spent for creation or acquisition of capital asset.

+(c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.

+(d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).

+11. Specify the reason(s), if the company has failed to spend- two per cent of the average net profit as per section 135(5):

-The CSR amount allocated for the year FY2022-23 was decided to be spent on on-going projects accordingly, the entire amount of Rs.
-28,09,078/- was carried forward to be spent on 'on -going projects' in the field of education over a period of time in line with the MOUs signed with the CSR partner.
+The CSR amount allocated for the year FY2023-24 could not be spent fully as an appropriate CSR project could not finalized in line with its CSR annual plan, therefore, it was decided to contribute the balance unspent CSR amount to a fund specified under Scheule VII of the Companies Act, 2013 within the statutory timelines.